WHAT IS SEEMO

 The third South, East and Central Europe Investigative Journalism Days took place in Chisinau, Moldova, in 2012 and the participants were welcomed by the Prime Minister of Moldova Vlad Filat

 SEEMO started in cooperation with SECEPRO, International Academy, International Institute – International Media Center, and project-partners Konrad Adenauer Foundation (Stiftung) and the German WAZ Media Group 2007 the South East Europe Media Forum (SEEMF).
 It is a meeting of leading journalists and political representatives in the SEEMO region.
 The first SEEMF was in Zagreb, Croatia in June 2007, with the participation of the Croatian President Stjepan Mesic and 200 journalists from South East and Central Europe.
 Second SEEMF took place in Sofia, Bulgaria in November 2008, with the participation of the Bulgarian Prime Minister Sergej Stanishev and over 250 journalists from South East and Central Europe.
 In 2008 additional SEEMF partner became the Raiffeisen International Bank from Vienna.
 The third SEEMF was in Tirana in November 2009, and the event was opened by the Albanian President Bamir Topi.
 The IV SEEMF took part, in Budapest on 2 and 3 December 2010, the event was opened by the President of the Hungarian Parliament László Kövér and the Central European Initiative (CEI) is since 2010 regular SEEMF partner.
 The V SEEMF was in Belgrade, Serbia in November 2011, opened by Serbian Prime Minister Mirko Cvetkovic.
 VI SEEMF, opened by President of Montenegro Filip Vujanovic was in Budva, Montenegro in 2012.
 VII SEEMF took place in October 2013 in Bosnia and Herzegovina (BIH), Sarajevo, and the event was opened by the President of the Presidency of BIH Zeljko Komsic.
 VIII SEEMF was organised in Skopje, North Macedonia in October 2014 (in cooperation with UNESCO as additional partner).
 IX SEEMF was in Bucharest (Romania) from 5–7 November 2015, X SEEMF took place in Belgrade, Serbia on 21–23 November 2016 and the participants welcomed Serbian Prime Minister Aleksandar Vucic.
 The XI SEEMF was in Sofia, Bulgaria 2017, XII SEEMF took place 2018 in Tirana (welcome by President of Albania Ilir Meta) and XIII SEEMF in Croatia in Zagreb in 2019.
-In 2019 the European Broadcasting Union (EBU) became additional SEEMF partner (EBU was SEEMF partner also for two times in the past).
-Connected to the Covid19 situation in Europe, SEEMO decided to organise SEEMF 2020 in 7 cities (7 hubs) with online live coverage.
+In 2019 the European Broadcasting Union (EBU) became additional SEEMF partner (EBU was SEEMF partner also for two events between 2007 and 2019).
+Connected to the Covid19 situation in Europe, SEEMO organised SEEMF 2020 in 7 cities (7 hubs) with online live coverage.

 SEEMO started in 2013 in cooperation with SECEPRO, International Academy and International Institute – International Media Center to organise annually the Commission on Media Policy.
 The Commission on Media Policy was founded under the name “Commission on Radio and Television Policy” to encourage democratic policies and practices.
 The Commission was founded by former US president Jimmy Carter in 1990.
 The idea for its creation was born in the mid-1980s when Prof. Dr. Ellen Mickiewicz from Duke University and former US President Carter discovered the changes in the way the Soviet Union used television in comparison to the past policy while working on issues of international security and arms control.